dp2020-dev/dp2020-dev.github.io/_posts/2024-12-08-dbt-expectations.md

 This allows us to extend the coverage of the dbt core built in tests) using a range of tests within the package.
 The examples below include the built in tests, dbt-expecations tests, these tests are written in the schema.yml file.
 This is a breakdown of the examples in [the schema file](https://github.com/dp2020-dev/completeDbtBootcamp/blob/main/models/schema.yml).

-In addition to these tests captured in schema file, we also have customer sql tests (exampel below).
+In addition to these tests captured in schema file, we also have customer sql tests (example below).

 ### Built-in dbt Tests: